Nora Vynne

-Eleanora "Nora" Mary Susanna Vynne (31 October 1857 – 18 February 1914) was a British novelist and political activist.
+Eleanora Mary Susanna Vynne (31 October 1857 – 18 February 1914) was a British novelist and political activist.
 She was a leading member of the Freedom of Labour Defence who argued for equal rights for women in the workplace.

 Life

 Vynne was born in Kennington in 1857.
 She would spend some of her childhood in Rickerby in the Lake District where she was home schooled.

 Her first job was in the highlands of Scotland where she was a teacher at Peterhead in Aberdeenshire.
 In 1881 her father, Charles Vynne, died and she moved to London.
 Her mother, Sarah Anne Vynne (born Clarke) was still living.
 In London she took to writing short pieces for magazines including Winter's Weekly.
 Winter's Weekly was edited by John Strange Winter which was the pen name of Henrietta Stannard and it was to him (her) that she dedicated her first book, The Blind Artist's Pictures and Other Stories, in 1893.
 Stannard had included her stories in the first issues of Winter's Weekly and she had placed Vynne's picture on the cover of one issue.
 Vynne's short stories were a success and J. M. Barrie described them as "the best".
 She published another collection the following year and in 1895 she published A Man and his Womankind which was her first novel.

 In 1896 she was able to use her teaching skills and her reputation as a writer to establish a school of writing which operated by post and via the pages of the magazine Atalanta.
 Subscribers paid ten shillings a year to submit stories that were read and evaluated by Vynne.
 At the end of the year the best writer was awarded a £20 scholarship.